tiiuae/px4-firmware/README.md

 [![Discord Shield](https://discordapp.com/api/guilds/1022170275984457759/widget.png?style=shield)](https://discord.gg/dronecode)

 This repository holds the [PX4](http://px4.io) flight control solution for drones, with the main applications located in the [src/modules](https://github.com/PX4/PX4-Autopilot/tree/main/src/modules) directory.
-It also contains the PX4 Drone Middleware Platform, which provides drivers and middleware to run drones.
+It also contains the PX4 Drone Middleware Platform, which provides drivers and middleware to run drones

 PX4 is highly portable, OS-independent and supports Linux, NuttX and MacOS out of the box.